What Does it Take to Be a Public Relations or Fundraising Manager?

 How Long Does it Take to Become a PR or Fundraising Manager?

-Where do Public Relations and Fundraising Managers Work?
+Where Public Relations and Fundraising Managers Are Employed

 Those who work as a Public Relations or Fundraising Manager sometimes switch careers to one of these choices: